Andhadhun (soundtrack): Chart listings

 The album was listed in many year-end charts: A Humming Heart and Planet Bollywood (Anish Mohanty).
-In addition, it was appeared in many decade-end lists, such as Filmfare (Deveansh Sharma, in the exclusive edition released on World Music Day; 21 June 2021), Firstpost (Akshay Manwani) and Film Companion (Sankhayan Ghosh).
+In addition, it appeared in many decade-end lists, such as Filmfare (Deveansh Sharma, in the exclusive edition released on World Music Day; 21 June 2021), Firstpost (Akshay Manwani) and Film Companion (Sankhayan Ghosh).
 The track "Naina Da Kya Kasoor", appeared in the year-end lists of Bollywood songs in 2018, including Firstpost (Devansh Sharma), Film Companion (Sankhayan Ghosh), Scroll.in (Devarsi Ghosh) and "Aap Se Milkar", was also included in the list published by Rediff.com (Sukanya Verma).
 Sankhayan Ghosh stated about the track "Naina Da Kya Kasoor" which is a clever take on "O Mere Sona Re" [a popular song composed by R. D. Burman, from the film Teesri Manzil (1966)], where the song and the film was constantly referred in this film.
-He further added "This intertextuality is perfectly in sync with a film that is its director’s own macabre love letter to the golden oldies".
+He further added "This intertextuality is perfectly in sync with a film that is its director's own macabre love letter to the golden oldies".
 "Naina Da Kya Kasoor" also topped the weekly charts in Radio Mirchi, constantly being placed at #1, dominating the position for eight weeks and appeared in the year-end charts at #7.